 With Jaa out of the picture, Prachya Pinkaew, who directed both Ong-Bak and Tom Yum Goong, has turned his attention in a different direction for his new film, Chocolate.
 A different star is more accurate, since the direction is still balls to the wall action and fights… although that phrase may not apply to new Thai sensation, Yanin Vismistananda (Jeeja for short.)
-Because she’s a ball-less lady!
-A beautifully lithe and long-limbed, high-flying and higher-kicking lady to be sure, but still a lady.
 Jeeja may not have Jaa’s physical strength, but she still impresses with her speed, reach, and a deadly acrobatic accuracy.

 The fight scenes are convincingly painful to watch, but more impressively, Zen’s skills seem to increase with each successive encounter.
 Her fists, feet, and Chan-like acrobatics all become faster and more precise as the movie goes on.
 This makes sense narratively as she’s technically learning to fight throughout the movie, but it can make for some awkwardly disjointed clashes early on.
 A brawl in a fly-infested slaughterhouse impresses with flying knives and Jeeja’s skillful pole fighting.
 All of these smaller fights pale beside the film’s finale though, when she finds herself outside on a foot-wide ledge two to three stories above the street.
 Neon signs jutting out from the wall, opened windows, and the hard street below all play painful roles in this amazingly choreographed clash.

-The Upside: Jeeja is fast, ferocious, and cute; the stuntmen suffer horribly for their craft but the result is entertaining as hell; awesome fight finale
+The Upside: Jeeja is fast and ferocious; the stuntmen suffer horribly for their craft but the result is entertaining as hell; awesome fight finale

 The Downside: Some bad editing; narrative drags before the action starts; unnecessary green screen